-The fourth annual Culture Days weekend will take place September 27, 28 and 29, 2013, and will feature thousands of free, hands-on, interactive activities that invite the public to participate “behind-the-scenes,” to discover the world of artists, creators, historians, architects, curators, designers and other creative people in their communities.
+Every Culture Days weekend features thousands of free, hands-on, interactive activities where the public can discover the world of artists, creators, heritage experts, architects, curators, designers and other creative professionals in their communities.

-See the impact of Culture Days after two years in the 2012 Report.
+See the impact of Culture Days on the Reports page.

 Culture Days believes that every individual — regardless of age, location or experience — has the right to access and participate actively in arts and culture.